 Keep your vocabulary simple and speak slowly.
-Often students will be new to the practice and will need to be explained poses in simple terms rather than Hindu or Sanskrit references.
-Speaking slowly and clearly will help your students remember what you are saying and aid them in performing the poses that you want them to complete.
+Often students will be new to the practice.
+New students need to process techniques in simple terms rather than Sanskrit references.
+Speaking slowly and clearly will help your students remember what you are saying.
+Additionally, patient explanations aid students in performing the poses that they want to complete.

 Leave your own mat when possible.
 Do not stay at the front of the class the entire time, but rather walk through your class.
 Offer suggestions to your students’ poses such as modifications or advanced moves when the poses allow.
 Remember that all of your students will progress through the poses at their own pace and may require modifications based on their own needs.
 Your students will thank you for the individualized attention you can give them during the class.

-Be sure to practice different sequences that you want to do in class beforehand.
+Be sure to thoroughly practice new sequences that you want to do in class beforehand.
 You will want to be able to show the flow of movement properly and effortlessly for your class rather than not being prepared enough.
-Every teacher no matter what class they teach should be prepared and part of being a yoga teacher is having your poses determined before class.
+Every teacher no matter what class they teach should be prepared.
+Part of being a yoga teacher is having your lesson plan, sequences, and poses determined before class.

 Practice up on your adjustments so that you are able to help your students no matter how seasoned they are at their practice.
 You will need to study anatomy more closely in order to understand them better for your students.
 Pair up with another teacher and perform adjustments on one another so you become familiar with hands-on experience before you begin classes.

 Be open with your students.
-Try to help them learn how to connect with their inner-self and find inner peace through yoga.
+Try to help them learn how to connect with their inner-selves and find inner peace through yoga.
 Explain to them about your own practice and talk them through your own journey so they can see how you progressed as a student to teacher.
 Build up a rapport with them by letting them in and expressing your love for the practice.
-Let them know that yoga is a expedition that will never be completed but rather an on-going journey.
-Teaching skills like assisting yoga students evolve over time.
+Let them know that yoga is an on-going journey.
+All teaching skills like assisting yoga students evolve over time.

 © Copyright – Aura Wellness Center – Publications Division